NatasyaH/display-html5-compass/readme.md

 Bundles contents into a base zip and a rich zip for upload to FlashTalking.
 System assumes only 1 richload.

+### gulp set-key --key KEY_ID

+Used to set API key for  [Tinypng.com](https://tinypng.com/) if you want to use that for optimization of spritesheets.
+Tinypng is used whenver gulp `build-prod-optimize` is called.

+### gulp tinypng

+used to run tinypng optimization on its own.

 ## Implementation Notes